KhronosGroup/glTF/schema/README.md

 * `blendEquation` and `blendEquationSeparate`
 * `both blendFunc` and `blendFuncSeparate`
 * `stencilFunc` and `stencilFuncSeparate`
-* `stencilMask` and `stencilMaskSeparate`
 * `stencilOp` and `stencilOpSeparate`

 The separate version of a property takes precedence over its counterpart.
 For example, if both `blendEquation` and `blendEquationSeparate` are provided, `blendEquationSeparate` takes precedence.

-To satisfy Section 6.8 (Stencil Separate Mask and Reference Values) of the WebGL 1.0 Spec, ...
+To satisfy Section 6.8 (Stencil Separate Mask and Reference Values) of the WebGL 1.0 Spec, when `stencilFuncSeparate` is used, `ref` and `mask` must be the same for front- and back-facing geometry.

 ### Differences from COLLADA